-Set poison handler mode to: deals with the choice of an alternative plan state should the current one prove fruitless.
+Poison Handler mode deals with the choice of an alternative plan state should the current one prove fruitless.

 When the planner encounters a choice in a mode set to ask it will prompt the user with an appropriate menu from which the user must choose.
 The user is free to change mode as often as desired during the planning process.